-Showing force and power is NOT the same as being empowered.
+Above all, showing force and power is NOT the same as being empowered.

 Empowerment is a different kind of power.

-Ask questions and listen to the answers.
+Most importantly, ask questions and listen to the answers.
 Start the debate and then change to dialogue.

 Debate, by definition, has winners and losers.

-Dialogue is much different It’s a route to listening to and learning from each other.
+Dialogue is much different.
+It’s a route to listening to and learning from each other.

 It takes real courage, inner strength, creativity, and pattern-breaking spontaneity to begin the task of real change.